w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::

-The Polkadot-JS Browser Extension (referred to as the Polkadot Extension) provides a reasonable balance of security and usability.
-It provides a separate local mechanism to generate your address and interact with {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+The Polkadot-JS Browser Extension (the Polkadot Extension) provides a reasonable balance of security and usability.
+It provides a separate local mechanism to generate your address and interact with
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 This method involves installing the Polkadot Extension and using it as a “virtual vault," separate from your browser, to store your private keys.
 It also allows the signing of transactions and